Non-equilibrium large deviations and parabolic-hyperbolic PDE with irregular drift: Introduction

-where $\Phi$ is the mean local jump rate of the particle process (see, for example, Ferrari, Presutti, and Vares \cite{FPV83}, Kipnis and Landim \cite{KL99}).

-Having understood the mean behavior, one is interested in fluctuations away from the hydrodynamic limit.
-Large fluctuations, although infrequent, can have catastrophic effects, for example earthquakes, mechanical failure (see, for example \cite{ERVE07,GVE18,VEW12}).
-It is thus important both to understand and to simulate them.
-Large fluctuations around the hydrodynamic limit \eqref{eq:introPDE} are described in terms of a large deviations principle with rate function $I$.
-The rate function estimates the ``im-''probability of an event $\mcC$ on an exponential scale, in the sense that,
+see, for example, Ferrari, Presutti, and Vares \cite{FPV83}, Kipnis and Landim \cite{KL99}.
+The particle system will exhibit large fluctuations about this limit which, though infrequent, can have catastrophic effects, such as earthquakes or mechanical failure (see, for example, \cite{ERVE07,GVE18,VEW12}).
+It is thus important to understand and simulate such rare events.
+On an exponential scale, the (im)probability of a large fluctuation is described in terms of a large deviations principle with rate function $I$.